Ian Huntley won't receive a funeral following his death earlier this month, a source has told The Sun.

 Huntley had been behind bars since 2003, when he was handed two terms of life imprisonment with a minimum of 40 years for the brutal murders of Holly Wells and Jessica Chapman.

-After being attacked on 26 February, doctors ruled that he'd remain in a vegetative state.
+After being attacked on 26 February, doctors suspected he'd remain in a vegetative state.

-Following his death on 7 March, however, questions had been raised over whether Huntley would receive a funeral service.
+Following his death, questions had been raised over whether Huntley would receive a funeral service.

 "There will be no service, no memorial, no mourners, nothing.
 It is as it should be," they added.

-Huntley's family have addressed speculation regarding his funeral (AFP via Getty Images) Claiming the decision had come out of respect for the families of his victims, Huntley's family also confirmed that they'd scatter his ashes in private.
+Huntley's family have addressed speculation regarding his funeral (AFP via Getty Images) Claiming the decision had come out of respect for the families of his victims, the source said his family would scatter his ashes in private.

-"They have always been utterly appalled by what he did," the source continued.
+"They have always been utterly appalled by what he did," they continued.
 "It was unforgivable and, for those reasons, they could not in good conscience hold a funeral."

 Their update comes weeks after Sarah Sackman, the UK's Justice Minister, was forced to shut down claims that the government would contribute £3,000 towards Huntley's funeral.